 Without access to technology, the teachers and learners of many schools in rural areas are at a significant disadvantage compared to their urban counterparts.

-In 2015, Singita made a commitment to bring the benefits of digital learning to the communities near Singita Sabi Sand.
-Singita first partnered with the European Space Agency (ESA) and the Mpumalanga Department of Education in a teaching and technology project that equipped all 19 primary schools in the Ximhungwe district with satellites, connectivity and a number of laptops, tablets and projectors.
+In 2015, Singita Lowveld Trust, our conservation partner in South Africa, made a commitment to bring the benefits of digital learning to the communities near Singita Sabi Sand.
+We first partnered with the European Space Agency (ESA) and the Mpumalanga Department of Education in a teaching and technology project that equipped all 19 primary schools in the Ximhungwe district with satellites, connectivity and a number of laptops, tablets and projectors.
 Over 300 educators completed educational technology and literacy courses via an e-learning platform and received facilitator-led Microsoft training.
 In 2018 the technology and teaching initiative was fully integrated into the Mpumalanga Department of Education’s programming.

 Grade 4 learners participating in the Justicia Digital Learning Campus Open Learning Academy improved 38% in English and 20% in Maths in the first half of 2018.73 %